-- Elaborate a schedule of meetings (Annex 1) recommendation of 7-10 meetings per year and as the requests arise. - Determine internal rules of order (length of meetings, time of day, location, secretary, quorum, tie-breaker etc.) - Chair calls meeting.
+- The SLSNC Mandate described here is provided as a guide and does not supersede what is prescribed in the local (4-8.00) and provincial (8-9.05) collective agreements - Elaborate a schedule of meetings (Annex 1) recommendation of 7-10 meetings per year and as the requests arise - Determine/review internal rules of order (length of meetings, time of day, location, secretary, quorum, tiebreaker etc.) - Chair calls meeting.
 Quorum 1⁄2 of total members + one. - Record the minutes of the meetings.
-Store minutes in an SLSNC binder. - At the beginning of the year, ensure that teachers who have integrated identified students have received the information in 8-9.09 b. - Create a tracking system of requests for services.
+Store minutes in an SLSNC binder (maybe be digital, e.g., Microsoft Teams) - At the beginning of the year, ensure that teachers who have integrated identified students have received the information in 8-9.09 b. - Create a tracking system of requests for services\.
 A list should include students' names, MEQ difficulty codes, whether there is an active IEP, what assessments were completed, services received etc. - Establish a system for teachers to assess the support services that have been selected by the committee, including and not limited to support from remedial /supporting teachers (Annex 2). - Provide guidelines for the utilization of TIIPs that normally precede requests for support (Annex 3). - Review school's previous year's data with a view to ensuring that the students concerned are continuing to receive appropriate services. - Review the files of these previously identified students and revise the services with the input of the teachers concerned team approach - include in-school professionals. - Determine the distribution of the school's current allocation of resources to service students with special education needs. (i.e. attendants, special education technicians, etc.). - Periodically review the effectiveness of the allocated services. - Present to teacher council for approval the general criteria that the committee will utilize in determining the priority to be given to support requests. - Configure an accelerated path to allow the principal to provide immediate support when critical situations arise.
-Updates on these cases must be discussed at a subsequent SLSNC meeting. - Once a year, the Parity committee requests the SLSNC to prepare and submit a report of the projected needs for the following school year. - During the year, if an insufficiency of available support is noted, the SLSNC requests additional assistance from the Parity Committee. - In March, evaluate the effectiveness of the services that were provided and report these findings to the Parity Committee.
-A summary report will need to be prepared.
+Updates on these cases must be discussed at a subsequent SLSNC meeting. - Once a year, the Parity committee requests the SLSNC to prepare and submit a report of the projected needs for the following school year. - During the year, if an insufficiency of available support is noted, the SLSNC requests additional assistance from the Parity Committee.